open/close all folders

 - Friendly Enemy: As Moridin, he and Rand have a number of downright civil, almost pleasant conversations, despite being fully aware that their respective positions as Nae'blis and Dragon make them eternal enemies.
 He even goes so far as to protect Rand from Mashadar, since he knows of his importance to the Last Battle, which he considers imperative and inevitable.
 Rand after merging with his memories of Lews Therin always refers to him as "Elan", rather than any of his chosen names or even "Elan Morin", which Word of God says could indicate insult or close familiarity- and in this context likely means both.
 See Go-Karting with Bowser below.

-- Glowing Eyes of Doom/Throat Light: As Ba'alzamon due to the True Power.
+- Glowing Eyes of Doom/Throat Light: As Ba'alzamon due to extensive use of the True Power.